Little Saigon (Arlington, VA)

 Many members of the Vietnamese-American community participated in this project to share their memories and input on this culturally significant ethnic enclave.
 The student team recommended the creation of a historical marker or monument to commemorate Little Saigon and recognize the contributions of the Vietnamese refugees to Arlington’s heritage and business community.
 The original student team consisted of Judd Ullom, Carlin Tacey, Jacqueline Canales, Andrea Dono and Aaron Frank, and Ullom went on to develop a supplemental multimedia documentary tour.
 Additional oral histories have been conducted and catalogued, and more are welcome.

 Vietnamese Immigration to Northern Virginia

 Toward the end of the Vietnam War in the 1970s, immigration from Vietnam to the United States increased considerably.
 Before 1975, only about 15,000 Vietnamese immigrants lived in the United States.
-By 1980, about 245,000 Vietnamese lived in the U.S., with about 91 percent of the population arriving in the previous five years (Barringer et al. 2006).
+By 1980, about 245,000 Vietnamese lived in the U.S., with about 91 percent of that population arriving in the previous five years (Barringer et al. 2006).